-Our liquidity and future cash flows, however, are subject to a number of variables, including receipt of payments from our customers, including PREPA, and our ability to extend, refinance or repay our revolving credit facility at or prior to its scheduled maturity date of October 19, 2023.
-As of December 31, 2022, PREPA owed Cobra approximately \$379.0 million for services performed, including \$152.0 million of interest charges.
 Throughout 2021 and 2022, we have released significant data that we obtained through Freedom of Information Act requests along with reviews of both our work and our contracts by the Federal Emergency Management Agency that, we believe, affirm the work performed by Cobra in Puerto Rico.
 We believe these documents in conjunction with the current Administration's focus on the recovery of Puerto Rico and our enhanced lobbying efforts will aid in collecting the outstanding amounts owed to us by PREPA.
-However, in the event PREPA (i) does not have or does not obtain the funds necessary to satisfy its obligations to Cobra under the contracts, (ii) obtains the necessary funds but refuses to pay the amounts owed to Cobra or (iii) otherwise does not pay amounts owed to Cobra for services performed, the receivable may not be collectible, which may adversely impact our liquidity.
+However, in the event PREPA (i) does not have or does not obtain the funds necessary to satisfy its obligations to Cobra under the contracts, (ii) obtains the necessary funds but refuses to pay the amounts owed to Cobra or (iii) otherwise does not pay amounts owed to Cobra, the receivable may not be collectible, which may adversely impact our liquidity.

-During 2022, our capital expenditures totaled \$12.7 million, included \$11.4 million in our well completion segment primarily related to upgrades to our pressure pumping fleet and water transfer equipment, \$0.9 million in our infrastructure segment primarily related to truck, tooling and equipment purchases for new crews and \$0.4 million for our other divisions primarily related to equipment additions for our remote accommodations and equipment rental businesses.
+During 2023, our capital expenditures totaled \$19.4 million, including \$17.9 million in our well completion segment primarily related to upgrades to our pressure pumping fleet, \$0.7 million in our infrastructure segment primarily related to truck, tooling and equipment purchases for new crews, \$0.2 million in our natural sand proppant services segment for equipment maintenance and \$0.6 million for our other divisions primarily related to equipment additions for our remote accommodations and equipment rental businesses.

-During 2023, we currently estimate that our aggregate capital expenditures will be \$64 million, depending upon industry conditions and our financial resultsThese capital expenditures include \$42 million for our well completions segment,

-\$12 million for our infrastructure segment, \$3 million for our natural sand proppant segment, \$1 million for our drilling segment and \$6 million for our other businesses.
+During 2024, we currently estimate that our aggregate capital expenditures will be approximately \$15 million, depending upon industry conditions and our financial results.
+These capital expenditures include \$13 million for our well completions segment, \$1 million for our infrastructure segment and \$1 million for our other businesses.